Repelente808/Repots/README.md

 https://github.com/user-attachments/assets/321bf0a4-a24c-4ad3-a119-5fb5db8b7e69

-[Better quality preview ](https://youtu.be/pCixawp8YvA) (its not the same video, but show the same things)
+[Better quality preview ](https://youtu.be/pCixawp8YvA) (its not the same video, but show the same things and a bit more)

 The Repo for my hyprland dots, includes an script to automatically install everything!